Two steps through Castelnuovo Don Bosco, the “Land of Wines and Saints” of the High Astigiano.

 Food and wine and typical products.

-Once in Castelnuovo Don Bosco you can taste some of the most characteristic dishes of the gastronomic culture of Monferrato: the ancient finanziera, the Piedmontese fried fry, and the apple pie, accompanied by the wines Freisa d'Asti and Malvasia di Castelnuovo Don Bosco.
+Once in Castelnuovo Don Bosco you can taste some of the most characteristic dishes of Monferrato's gastronomic culture: the ancient finanziera, the Piedmontese fried fry, and the apple pie accompanied by Freisa d'Asti and Malvasia di Castelnuovo Don Bosco wines.

-The production of honey, grappa, and vinegar is also thriving on the territory.
+The production of honey, grappas, and vinegars is also flourishing in the area.